-After salivating over Soufi’s restaurant in Toronto in a recent NY Times piece we reached out to Jala by email.
-The article noted their intention to share Syrian culture, music and art alongside their delicious food, and of course that really resonates with this Culture Capsules project.
+After salivating over Soufi’s restaurant in Toronto in a recent New York Times piece, we reached out to Jala by email.
+The article noted their intention to share Syrian culture, music and art alongside their delicious food, and of course, that really resonates with this Culture Capsules project.
 If we can’t buy a plane ticket to Toronto, maybe we approximate it by exploring some of the tunes, tastes and stories of the Soufi family from our own homes.

 To complete the feast, she also noted that their “favorite drink over breakfast is red tea with fresh mint.
 My dad loved to have grapefruit juice afterwards, as well.”

 The first step is always to get the tunes going.
 If your household is still sleeping, by all means, keep the volume low until everything is ready, but in the full Soufi-style, you must put the music of Fairuz on loudly to summon your family to breakfast, just like Jala’s Abu (‘father’ in Arabic) would do.
 You can find the Soufi Family Breakfast Feast playlist here, for free on Spotify.